has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> It is difficult to understand why statisticians commonly limit their inquiries to Averages, and do not revel in Variation.
+> Probabilities are not facts.
+They are expressions of what we know.
 >
-> — *Francis Galton* (Statistician)
+> — *Jerzy Neyman* (Statistics)
 <!-- /DAILY QUOTE -->